How to remove stains from white clothes

 2. Wash items that are prone to mould stains, fungus and mites in hot water.
 Adjust your water level for the correct volume and set the machine for

 3. Add Ariel Original Washing Powder.
 In case of stains, soak in a solution of warm water and Ariel Original Washing Powder.

 4. If you have a dryer, dry all of these items on high heat, or dry the sheets separately if you don't want excess towel lint on them.

-Try Ariel Original Washing Powder, Ariel Washing Gel Original or Ariel 3in1 PODS Washing Capsules Original on your whites for bright results at all temperatures.
+Try Ariel Original Washing Powder, Ariel Washing Gel Original or Ariel All-in-1 PODS Washing Capsules Original on your whites for bright results at all temperatures.